reqbeam/reqbeam/README.md

 ## 🎯 Key Features

-### Project Storage System
+### Workspace Management System
-- Projects stored in `~/.postmind/projects/<project_name>/`
+- Workspaces stored in the cloud database (synchronized with web UI)
-- Each project has its own configuration, requests, collections, and environments
+- Each workspace has its own collections, requests, and environments
-- Automatic project switching and management
+- Automatic workspace switching and management
+- Workspaces can be shared with team members

 ### Environment Variables
-- Per-project environment management
+- Per-workspace environment management
 - `{{VARIABLE}}` syntax support in URLs, headers, and body
 - Easy switching between environments (dev, staging, prod)